 When case planning for children in the CEO’s care, refer to Chapter 3.4: Permanency planning.

-Case management is the process of working in collaboration with relevant stakeholders including the parents and relatives, child, Department specialist staff and other units, carers (including family and significant other carers) and service providers, to undertake the following:
+Case management is the process of working in collaboration with relevant stakeholders including the child, his or her parents and relatives, Department specialist staff, other Department units, carers (including family and significant other carers) and other service providers, to undertake the following:

-In principle, case management should be in the best interests of the child and follow the movements of clients to minimise disruption to services.
+In principle, case management should be in the best interests of the child and follow the clients' movements to minimise disruption to services.

 In accordance with the principles relating to Aboriginal and Torres Strait Islander children, kinship relationships and principal carers should be taken into consideration when determining the most appropriate district for case management.